secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/youtube/index.html.md

 3. Private

 The level of visibility should be displayed clearly in the titles of calendar invites.
-For example, when you do a livesteam to the public channel say: "Public stream" at the start of the invite.
+For example, when you do a livestream to the public channel say: "Public stream" at the start of the invite.
 You can skip live in livestream since every stream is live.
 Do not say Unfiltered stream since it is ambiguous.
 Do not say just livestream since people don't know what the level of access is.